geodesymiami/mimtpy/README.md

 We are using the RELAX and BEAT packages.
 Here some installation notes:

 ### 6.1 RELAX
-It is very easy
+It is very easy.
+First downloading the RELAX package.
+Then runing the following command to use it.
 ```
-YUP
+source setup.sh
 ```
 ### 6.2 Bayesian Earthquake Analysis Tool (BEAT)
 You first need to install Pyrocko.